 Italian Seven: Okay, the reason behind writing “Italian seven” is the language.
-Out of 7 most studied language in the world, it ranks at the 4th position.
-Most of the international students have a strong desire to learn Italian to immerse in the funny, musical, and romantic culture of the nation.
+Out of the 7 most studied languages in the world, it ranks at the 4th position.
+Most of the international students have a strong desire to learn Italian to immerse themselves in the funny, musical, and romantic culture of the nation.
 You can do so here as the universities provide an opportunity for students to learn the language.

 Italian Higher Education System

-For those aspiring to study in Italy, should know that the higher education system includes:
+Those aspiring to study in Italy, should know that the higher education system includes:

 These are private and publicly funded institutions with comparably high educational infrastructure.
 Universities strongly focus on theoretical and academically-oriented degree courses across several disciplines.
 Some may offer, polytechnic courses in certain subject areas.
 Courses are divided among the following: